ebzzry/barf/README.md

 $ nix full-update
 ```

-To perform the above, then upgrade the whole system:
+To perform the above, then upgrade the whole NixOS system:

 ```bash
 $ nix full-upgrade